aanselmo/example-scripts/README.md

 # example-scripts
-example of recent scripts to show others
+example of non-proprietary scripts to show others